noheton/shepard/README.md

 ## System requirements

 Depending on how you plan to use shepard, the system requirements can vary greatly.
-While most services are relatively lightweight, the databases and Shepard backend can be quite demanding.
+While most services are relatively lightweight, the databases and shepard backend can be quite demanding.
 As a starting point, 8 GB of memory per service may be sufficient.
 Also, most services benefit greatly from many CPU cores, so there should be at least 4 cores/8 threads.
 The amount of disk space you need depends directly on the size of the data you want to manage with shepard.